Home » WaterRower Natural Rowing Machine Review

 The design of the footrest may need some work but it’s completely functional and there have been no complaints about it breaking from any user.

-One of the best comfort features is the rowing motion itself, which users describe as the most comfortable rowing stroke on the market.
+One of the best comfort features is the rowing motion itself, which users describe as the most comfortable stroke on the market.

 (Back to Top)